-The Institute’s overriding educational aim is to ensure that all young people get an excellent experience of physics.
+The IOP’s overriding educational aim is to ensure that all young people get an excellent experience of physics.

-The Institute's head of education Charles Tracy introduces the report
+The IOP's Head of Education Charles Tracy introduces the report

 If all students have a good learning experience, then those who have the interest and aptitude to continue with physics are more likely to do so, and everyone will have learned to think and act in ways that will be useful to them whatever they decide to do.

 To achieve this aim, we work with teachers, teacher educators, CPD providers, university departments and policymakers.
 Our activities with these groups are varied, interlinked and based on evidence.
 They have been devised to improve recruitment, retention, professional development, diversity, the curriculum and assessment.